A Proud Past

 Board Structure and Process

 Until 1978, the ANFP Board of Directors consisted of five voting members.
 Currently the ANFP Board numbers 17 individuals who represent members at large, industry, and the supplier community.
 In 2007, the association moved from paper and pencil voting to online board elections, and in 2013, members approved a new slate process to replace the general elections in order to give those from smaller states a better chance to serve on the national board.
-Omar Humes, CDM, CFPP, presently serves as ANFP Chair of the Board, following in the footsteps of a long line of committed and hard-working national leaders.
+Felicia Smith, CDM, CFPP, presently serves as ANFP Chair of the Board, following in the footsteps of a long line of committed and hard-working national leaders.

 Originally offered beginning in 1985 as the core, CDM exam, a second exam was created in 1996 in direct response to a growing need to protect public health through proper foodservice sanitation and safety practices.
 Individuals passing this exam earned the CFPP credential.
 CDMs were required to take and pass the CFPP exam by May 2000 to retain their certification.
 Today, the combined CDM, CFPP credential is widely respected and a highly recognized and regarded designation of competency in the industry.